How to Save Money on a Fun, Relaxing, AND Educational Road Trip!

 - Acadia National Park (Maine): One of the most visited parks in the US, this park has a number of spectacular views.
 It’s a great spot to visit if you’re looking to get away from the fast-paced city life and slow down for a few days.

 - Fort at No. 4 Living Museum (Charlestown, New Hampshire): History buffs should get a kick out of this attraction.
 You’ll get a very authentic feel of old times as the museum gives tours by guides dressed in traditional 18th century clothing.
-You’ll also get to see daily demonstrations of cooking routines and methods, military drills, and more!
+You’ll also get to see demonstrations of cooking routines and methods, military drills, and more!
+The museum is only open Fridays, Saturdays, and Sundays, and social distancing and masking is enforced.

 - Alabama Gulf Coast Zoo (Gulf Shores, Alabama): If you’re a fan of zoos and nature in general, you’ll enjoy a trip to the Alabama Gulf Coast Zoo!
 Not only are there a number of fun-filled activities to do, you can also enjoy the zoo’s green certified restaurant, The Safari Club!